 4.0 Procedures to Determine Continuing Review Timeline

-Federal regulations require the IRB to conduct "continuing review" of ongoing research, including multi-year studies, no less than annually.
+Federal regulations require the IRB to conduct “continuing review” of ongoing research which was not originally approved through expedited procedures, including multi-year studies, no less than annually.
 The IRB sets the next review date at the time of initial approval based primarily on the degree of risk of the study: the higher the risk, the earlier the IRB may set the expiration date of the initial approval.
 Other factors include the nature of the study and the vulnerability of the subject population.
-In most cases, the OSPR will notify the investigator of the expiration date for "re-approval," via a reminder notice sent to the principal investigator approximately two months in advance of the actual expiration date.
+In most cases, the OSPR will notify the investigator of the expiration date for “re-approval,” via a reminder notice sent to the principal investigator approximately two months in advance of the actual expiration date.

 5.0 Procedures to Determine Need for Verification from Sources other than Investigator

 The IRB will assess whether a project needs any additional monitoring procedures to ensure the safety of the participants and adherence with the protocol approved by the IRB (i.e., that no material changes have occurred since the most recent review).
 These determinations generally will be based on the degree of risk in the study, past history of non-compliance by the investigator indicating a need for additional monitoring, or where concerns about possible material changes occurring without IRB approval have been raised based upon information provided in continuing review reports or other sources.
 Appropriate safeguards could include monitoring of the consent process, observation of the research procedures, or review of research related results.

 6.0 Procedures for Protocol Modifications

 Requests for modifications to currently approved protocols, research instruments, or to the informed consent process must be submitted to the IRB for review and approval prior to implementation.
 Minor changes that do not increase the risk to participants may receive an expedited review per the eligibility criteria established for the continuation of expedited review studies (see section 1.4 Expedited Review).